-Changes of clef ... are an easy trap to fall into.
+When the clef changes This can be an easy trap to fall into.
 Often one hand can change into the clef of the other hand.
 For example the left hand could play in the treble clef or the right hand could play in the bass clef, meaning that either hand could be playing the notes of either clef.
 It's a good idea to get used to doing this to avoid surprises, as well as looking out for this in the music.
 Remember also to notice at which point the piano music reverts to the normal situation.
 By the way, changes of key signature or time signature are preceded by thin double bar-lines.

-Firstly try not to look at your hands on the keyboard, but keep your eyes on the music.
-You can try placing the music higher than you really need on the music stand so that it becomes difficult to look down - that is good for your sight-reading.
+Firstly, try not to look at your hands on the keyboard, but keep your eyes on the music.
+You can try placing the music higher than you really need on the music stand so that it becomes difficult to look down.
+That's good for your sight-reading.
 You could also put some books at the end of the piano lid and then close it except for a small gap for your hands.
-(Of-course, mind the lid doesn't fall onto your hands!)
+Of-course, mind the lid doesn't fall onto your hands.
 Both these methods will encourage you to keep your eyes on the music and keep going.